formlio/forml/docs/tutorials/index.rst

 =========

 The easiest way to get started with ForML is to go through its practical tutorials presented in this chapter.
-Assuming you've already installed ForML as per the :ref:`installation instructions
+Assuming you have already installed ForML as per the :ref:`installation instructions
 <install>` and ideally also familiarized yourself with the :ref:`ForML principles <principles>`,
 you can now go straight through the following list of step-by-step examples demonstrating the ForML capabilities.